+Paragraphs to be used when no significant deficiencies or material weaknesses are identified.

-If significant deficiencies, but no material weaknesses are identified, use the following wording: In planning and performing our audit of the financial statements, we considered 's internal control over financial reporting to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the control over financial reporting.
-Accordingly, we do not express an opinion on the effectiveness of the 's internal control over financial reporting.
+• If significant deficiencies, but no material weaknesses, are identified, use the following wording:

+In planning and performing our audit of the financial statements, we considered (district name)'s internal control over financial reporting to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the District's internal control over financial reporting.
+Accordingly, we do not express an opinion on the effectiveness of the District's internal control over financial reporting.

 A deficiency in internal control over financial reporting exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
-A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of the 's financial statements will not be prevented, or detected and corrected, on a timely basis.
+A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of the District's financial statements will not be prevented, or detected and corrected, on a timely basis.
 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control over financial reporting that is less severe than a material weakness, yet important enough to merit the attention of those charged with governance.

 Our consideration of internal control over financial reporting was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control over financial reporting that might be material weaknesses or significant deficiencies and, therefore, material weaknesses or significant deficiencies may exist that were not identified.
 Given these limitations, during our audit we did not identify any deficiencies in internal control over financial reporting that we consider to be material weaknesses.
-However, material weaknesses or significant deficiencies may exist that have not been identified.
-We did identify certain deficiencies (a deficiency) in internal control over financial reporting, described in the accompanying Schedule of Findings and Questioned Costs as item (list item numbers) that we consider to be significant deficiencies (a significant deficiency).
-If material weaknesses are identified, use the following wording: In planning and performing our audit of the financial statements, we considered internal control over financial reporting to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the 's internal control over financial reporting.
-Accordingly, we do not express an opinion on the effectiveness of the 's internal control over financial reporting.
-Our consideration of internal control over financial reporting was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control over financial reporting that might be material weaknesses or significant deficiencies paragraphs to be used when no significant deficiencies or material weaknesses are identified.
+We did identify certain deficiencies (a deficiency) in internal control over financial reporting, described in the accompanying (schedule name where findings are listed) as item (list related finding numbers) that we consider to be significant deficiencies (a significant deficiency).

+• If material weaknesses are identified, use the following wording:

+In planning and performing our audit of the financial statements, we considered (district name)'s internal control over financial reporting to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the District's internal control over financial reporting.
+Accordingly, we do not express an opinion on the effectiveness of the District's internal control over financial reporting.
-significant deficiencies, adjust last sentence.)

-and, therefore, material weaknesses or significant deficiencies may exist that were not identified.
-However, as described in the accompanying Schedule of Findings and Questioned Costs, we identified certain deficiencies (a deficiency) in internal control over financial reporting that we consider to be material weaknesses (a material weakness) and significant deficiencies.
-(If no
+Our consideration of internal control over financial reporting was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control over financial reporting that might be material weaknesses or significant deficiencies and, therefore, material weaknesses or significant deficiencies may exist that were not identified.
+However, as described in the accompanying (schedule name where findings are listed), we identified certain deficiencies (a deficiency) in internal control over financial reporting that we consider to be material weaknesses (a material weakness) and other items that we consider to be significant deficiencies (a significant deficiency).
+[If no significant deficiencies, adjust last sentence.]